 Open source software leader Red Hat said it will purchase integration and messaging middleware provider FuseSource.
-With the move, Red Hat furthers its efforts to fill out significant parts of the application integration software
+With the move, Red Hat furthers its efforts to fill out significant parts of the application integration software stack, as it looks to compete with enterprise software mainstays like IBM and Oracle.

 Red Hat said it signed a definitive agreement to acquire FuseSource from application software house Progress Software, which earlier this year began trying to divest several of its boutique software businesses.
 Among those was FuseSource.